U.S. Treasurys Strengthen After Soft Inflation Reading

 Continue Reading Below

-The lower-than-expected figures sparked buying in Treasurys.
-Inflation is a main threat to government bonds because it erodes the purchasing power of their fixed returns and can lead to higher interest rates from the Federal Reserve, which also hurts bond prices.
+The lower-than-expected figures were the latest sign of muted inflation, which is a main threat to government bonds because it erodes the purchasing power of their fixed returns and can lead to higher interest rates from the Fed.

+The 10-year yield settled at 2.319%, compared with 2.348% Thursday and 2.393% a week earlier.
+It was the yield's largest weekly decline since the week ended June 2.
+Yields fall when bond prices rise.

+Friday's data came after testimony before Congress this week from Fed Chairwoman Janet Yellen, which also sent yields lower.
+While Ms. Yellen reiterated her expectation that inflation will rise over the coming years, she also said the central bank would be watching inflation data closely and could reassess its strategy if it continues to disappoint.

 Continue Reading Below